Yaquina Head Lighthouse

 Virtual Tour of Newport, Oregon Coast

 On the tip of three-mile-long Yaquina Head, sits the big one, standing at 93 feet tall.
-This one - Oregon's oldest and tallest - first lit up in 1873, sometime after the name of the headland was finally switched from Cape Foulweather (and the cape ten miles up the road received that name).
+This one - Oregon's oldest and tallest - first lit up in 1873, it was automated in the '60s with the advent of new lighting technology.

 From Cape Foulweather - or from any Newport beach - it's always an engaging pleasure to sit and watch the light come around with its signature flashes and spaces between the flashes.